daniel-crown/daniel-crown.github.io/research.md

 permalink: /research/
 ---
 ### Publications:
-"Varieties of Innovation and Business Survival: Does Pursuit or Incremental or Far-Ranging Innovation Make Manufacturing Establishments More Resilient?"
-(with Timothy Wojan and Anil Rupasingha)

-Forthcoming at *Research Policy*
+Wojan, Timothy R., Daniel Crown, and Anil Rupasingha.
+"Varieties of innovation and business survival: Does pursuit of incremental or far-ranging innovation make manufacturing establishments more resilient?."
+Research Policy (2018).

 ### Working Papers:

 "Temporary Migration and the Skill Composition of Native Workers"